 Another culprit at work has been the habituation of compromise.
 In a sense, the Church has been the recent victim of ministry without integrity.
 Sexual deviance in the form of perpetration upon children by some clergy, and paternalism and clericalism, in the form of the lack of transparency in the Church’s response to abusing priests, have highlighted an area of dis-integrity, causing dis-integration on a variety of levels.

 There are some psychological dynamics that have fostered this disintegration.
 Unrealistic demands on sexuality, coupled with unrealistic role expectations, harbor an environment where compromise is excusable.
 Once compromise is welcomed in an important area of life, the more easily it can extend itself to others.
-Certainly not every cleric sexually abuses children; at the same time, many clerics have developed a personally acceptable pattern of compromise.
+Certainly not every priest sexually abuses children; some have integrated their spirituality and serve with admirable integrity.
+At the same time, many clerics have developed a personally acceptable pattern of compromise.
 When such individuals are expected to be and called on to be moral guides, often an overly rigid system of morality is presented, to compensate for the internal disintegration.

 It is clear, then, that this is not an easy change for the Church, nor will it happen overnight.
 The abusive structure of power is pervasive, reaching even to the molestation of children by priests.
 What comes from clericalism and paternalism is not the liberation of power but the oppression of control.